Alejaldo/personal_finance/README.md

 Personal finance
 ======================
-Simple demo API-only Rails app for personal finance.
+Simple demo API-only Rails app for finance accounting (just for personal purposes).
 It is for development mode only.
 Use [Postman](https://www.postman.com/downloads/) for the app exploring.
 ----------------------
 ## Configuration